 2 Bargaining Perspective on Group Conflict

-The bargaining perspective considers conflict the result of a bargaining failure.
+The bargaining perspective considers conflict as the result of a bargaining failure.
 The two groups both want something and can either fight for it or negotiate over it.
 Both groups are better off negotiating pre-war to get their expected outcome post-war, without paying the cost of fighting.
 But sides cannot agree to negotiated bargain due primarily to commitment problems and information problems (Fearon 1995).
 These problems cause a bargaining failure, and sides resort to fighting.

 Commitment Problem: One reason sides resort to fighting is that neither group can credibly commit to honor bargained agreements.
 This “commitment problem” prevents any agreement from being made because neither group will commit to agreements today that they believe will be broken tomorrow.
 Because they cannot reach an agreement, the groups fight.
 Commitment problems are often called trust problems because the problem arises because neither group trusts the other to honor commitments.
 Commitment/Trust problems are a common explanation for the inefficiency puzzle of violent conflict (Fearon 1994, 1998; Powell 2006; Reed et al. 2016; Lake 2003)

-The canonical example of a commitment problem is the prisoners’ dilemma.
+The canonical example of a commitment problem is the Prisoners’ Dilemma.
 In the Prisoner’s Dilemma, two criminals are arrested and interrogated separately.
 The law enforcement officers lack the information to convict the criminals for the full extent of their crimes but have enough information to convict each criminal for a lesser charge.
 The officers offer each criminal a deal: testify against your partner and you will be set free; your partner will spend three years in prison.
 If both criminals stay silent, they will each serve one year in prison.
 If they both testify, they will each serve two years in prison.
 The prisoners face a dilemma: why stay silent if you are best off testifying regardless of what your partner does?
 The problem here is each side’s inability to commit to remaining silent – a commitment problem.
 If they could commit, they could get their second favorite outcome; without the ability to commit, they get their second least-favorite outcome.

 The Prisoner’s Dilemma is formalized in Table 1.
 The criminals are referred to as “players”.
 Staying silent is referred to as “cooperating” with your partner; testifying is referred to as “defecting” against your partner.
 Each player wants their highest payoff.